caiorgarcez/TestGit/README.md

 $ git add --all
 ```

-In case of clonning an existing repository, you can navigate to ''Git'' and run:
+In case of clonning an existing repository, you can navigate to `Git` and run:
 ```shell
 $ git clone <https://urloftherepository>
 ```